DS-100/sp20/calendar.md

 ### Discussion Sections are Condensed with Video Walkthroughs

 To accommodate students' shifting demands, we will be condensing our discussion sections and eliminating those with less attendance.
-In substitution, we will be posting discussion video walkthroughs on the **syllabus** page.</span>
+In substitution, we will be posting discussion video walkthroughs on the **syllabus** page.

 <a name = 'oh'></a>